Denman-Digital/gutestrap/readme.md

-# Gutestrap BSv4
+# Gutestrap Compat

 > ⚠️ **Important** ⚠️
 >
->   Gutestrap BSv4 uses the layout styles from Bootstrap version 4.
+>   Gutestrap Compat uses the layout styles from Bootstrap version 4.
 Version 5 of Bootstrap dropped support for a number of older browsers, and leans hard into using CSS variables.
 This version of Gutestrap exists only for projects where supporting legacy(ish) browsers is crucial.
 In all other cases, use the latest version of regular [Gutestrap](https://github.com/Denman-Digital/gutestrap).

 Bootstrap layout blocks for Gutenberg.